kartikwar/starter-hugo-academic/content/conference/example/index.md

 ---
-title: "Awesome conference that I attended"
+title: "An example conference paper"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Kartik Sirwani
+- Robert Ford

 # Author notes (optional)
 author_notes: